JulieKeisler/DRAGON/docs/source/Search_Operators/search_operators.rst

-Implementation
+Neighborhoods implementation
 ++++++++++++++++++++

-Here are presented example of neighborhoods that can be used for the basic :code:`zellij_var`.
+Here are presented implementations of neighborhoods that can be used for the base and composed variables.

 .. _intervals: